Breaking the Metric Voting Distortion Barrier: Introduction

 \subsection{Our Techniques and Voting Rules}

 \paragraph{The biased metric framework.} Our work uses a new analysis framework that refines the linear programming approach introduced by \citetnostar{DBLP:conf/soda/CharikarR22}.
-Each metric can be viewed as a linear constraint on a potential voting rule, and their insight was to show that a relatively simple class of metrics, called the \emph{biased metrics}, characterizes the most strict constraints.
-However, they were only able to analyze the biased metrics with some relaxations, and could only prove upper bounds for elections with three candidates.
-Our approach, on the other hand, allows us to precisely characterize the constraints imposed by the biased metrics.
-The resulting framework gives us more analysis power while retaining most of the simplicity, and gives us the intuition that leads to the break of the barrier of $3$.
+Each metric can be viewed as a linear constraint on a potential voting rule, and {the insight of} \citetnostar{DBLP:conf/soda/CharikarR22} was to show that a relatively simple class of metrics, called \emph{biased metrics}, characterizes the {strictest} constraints.
+However, they were only able to analyze biased metrics with some relaxations, and could only prove upper bounds for elections with three candidates.
+Our approach, on the other hand, allows us to precisely characterize the constraints imposed by biased metrics.
+The resulting framework gives us more analysis power while retaining most of the simplicity, and gives us the intuition that {enables us to} break of the barrier of $3$.

 In the main body of the paper, we consider three randomized rules and analyze them and their mixtures using this framework.
-In \Cref{sec:revisit-known}, we also use this framework to revisit a variety of results proved in the metric distortion literature \cite{DBLP:conf/aaai/AnshelevichBP15, DBLP:conf/sigecom/FeldmanFG16, DBLP:journals/jair/AnshelevichP17, DBLP:conf/ec/MunagalaW19, DBLP:conf/focs/GkatzelisHS20, DBLP:conf/ijcai/KizilkayaK22} and show that they have short, simple proofs once the biased metric framework has been established.
-This suggests that the framework may be a helpful primitive for future work in the area.
+In \Cref{sec:revisit-known}, we also use this framework to revisit a variety of results proved in the metric distortion literature \cite{DBLP:conf/aaai/AnshelevichBP15, DBLP:conf/sigecom/FeldmanFG16, DBLP:journals/jair/AnshelevichP17, DBLP:conf/ec/MunagalaW19, DBLP:conf/focs/GkatzelisHS20, DBLP:conf/ijcai/KizilkayaK22} and show that they have short, simple proofs once the biased metric framework has been established. {These proofs suggest} that the framework may be a helpful primitive for future work in the area.

 \paragraph{A note on weighted tournament rules.}

 \emph{Weighted tournament rules} (or \emph{C2 rules} \citepnostar{fishburn1977condorcet}) are a special class of voting rules that only consider pairwise comparisons (for each pair of candidates $i, j$, the proportion of voters that prefer $i$ over $j$).
 Weighted tournament rules are desirable in many settings since they are often simple, interpretable, and efficiently implementable by sampling voters.